 Allowances are based on the weight or piece concept.

 For journeys involving multiple airlines, the baggage policy is guided by International Air Transport Association (IATA) Resolution 302.
 If your itinerary contains flights on other airlines, the baggage allowance shown on your ticket may differ from the baggage allowance accorded by Singapore Airlines.
-Singapore Airlines will apply the baggage allowance as shown on the ticket.
+Singapore Airlines will apply the baggage allowance that is shown on the ticket.

 Weight concept - applicable for flights to/from all destinations except the United States / Brazil